How to improve the waiting experience in restaurants: 8 proven strategies

 Benefits of extra comfort at the waiting area

 • Everyone feels welcomed.
-A mix of chairs, benches, and standing room accommodates different party sizes and preferences.
+A mix of chairs, benches, and standing room accommodates different group sizes and preferences.
 Making the area accessible ensures everyone can wait comfortably.

 • Makes the wait feel shorter.
 Harsh overhead lights and loud, fast music increase stress while a calmer atmosphere with softer lighting and appropriate background music eases the wait.